 Due to the gradual damage being done to our ozone layer, more harmful solar radiation is penetrating into the earth on a constant basis.
-Such radiation can increase our chance of having skin cancer.
+Such radiation can increase our chances of having skin cancer.
 ICF structural designs contain concrete; a very sturdy material.
-Concrete can stop all forms of radiation, including alpha, beta, and gamma ray.
+Concrete can stop all forms of radiation, including alpha, beta, and gamma-ray.
 This means they provide a safe place against radiation.

 As the benefits of ICF constructions are getting widespread, their adoption is ever increasing especially in areas prone to natural disasters.
 Even though they are more expensive to set up, they are more economical in the long run as they cover up the cost by helping you save energy.

 As mentioned earlier, ICFs are hollow foams which are reinforced with steel in their internals and solidified by pouring concrete in it.

 The wall of the building is framed with ICF forms.
 Windows and doors are framed using “bucks” (This helps to box out the space required by the window to fit in).